parsiya/parsiya.net/content/page/CheatSheet.markdown

 `ffmpeg -i input.mp4 -strict -2 -ss 100 -t 200 output.mp4`

+I also use it to reduce the file size of my video proof-of-concepts:

+1. Record the video with OBS Studio.
+The output file is `video.mkv`.
+2. Use OBS Studio to remux the video `File (menu) > Remux Recordings` to get `video.mp4`.
+3. Use `ffmpeg` to reduce the file size:
+    1. `ffmpeg -strict -2 -ss 0 video-processed.mp4 -i video.mp4`.

 * Source: https://unix.stackexchange.com/a/1675

+I still need to experiment with different codecs to figure out which one is better but this method reduces the file size dramatically without a noticeable change in quality.

 ### Wrap Long Lines in Page Source in Firefox
 Easier method: In the `View Source` page, right-click and select `Wrap Long Lines`.